BielRoig/hfeb-guide/content/docs/matchup-spread/dreadnought.md

 Lately you see fewer versions with **Chain of Vapor**, but it's still a card to consider.
 It's important to remember, though, that once the opponent has a Dreadnought in play, Chain of Vapor becomes riskier for them too.
 If they use it to bounce a lethal **Volrath's Shapeshifter**, you can sacrifice a land, copy Chain of Vapor, and bounce their Dreadnought back.
 From there the situation can get much more complex for both sides.

 ### Your Main Plans

 In Game 1, as in many other matchups, both **Hermit Druid** and **Survival of the Fittest** are valid plans.
 The difference is that here both of them have to be fast enough.
 You can't afford a long game if the opponent can resolve a 12/12 in the early turns and protect it with counters.

 **Hermit Druid** is very strong if you can open a clean window, but it's also fragile against some matchup-specific interactions.

-**Survival** is often very good because, once resolved, it's hard for Mono U to interact with directly in Game 1.
-The opponent can have Chain of Vapor or counter it before it enters, but they don't normally have effects like Disenchant.
-So a resolved Survival can quickly become a source of advantage and a kill line.
+**Survival** is often very good because, once resolved, it's impossible for Mono U do interact with.
+It can quickly become a source of advantage and a kill line.

 The point is that resolving an engine isn't enough: you have to convert it into a win before the Dreadnought kills you.

 ## Cards to Respect

 ### Counterspell, Foil, and Classic Interaction

 The first category of interaction is obvious: counters.